larshei/lovelyBuffer/README.md

 ## Configuration

-Lets assume you have an SPI driver, that requires a buffer for both input and output, and communication is based on excahnging bytes (= 8 bit length).
+Lets assume you have an SPI driver, that requires a buffer for both input and output, and communication is based on exchanging bytes (= 8 bit length).

 Configure the buffer system in `ring_buffer_config.h` like so:
 ```